-The Reports " Tools panel displays the number of BGP announcements (routing updates) that are active.
-The number is red when there is at least one active BGP announcement sent through a BGP Connection configured for black hole filtering, or blue when all active BGP announcements were sent through BGP Connections configured for traffic diversion.
+Reports " Tools displays the number of BGP announcements (routing updates) that are active.
+The number is red when there is at least one active BGP announcement sent through a BGP Connector configured for mitigation (black hole filtering), or blue when all active BGP announcements were sent through BGP Connectors configured for traffic diversion.

-The BGP Operations tab displays the BGP announcements sent by WanGuard, and provides a way for Console users to send BGP routing updates manually.
+The BGP Operations tab displays all BGP announcements sent by Wanguard and provides a way for Console users to send BGP routing updates manually.
 The tab contains 3 sub-tabs, located at the lower left side of the window: